 While 200 and 241 provide a more general overview of safety laws, New York Labor Law 240 is quite specific in its rules and applications.
 Although it imposes absolute liability against the owner of the property and any of his or her agents, many courts use a strict interpretation of the law.
 This is because the Scaffolding Law creates an additional right of recovery for injured workers beyond what they would find in common law or workers’ compensation.

 For example, one and two-family homeowners are not held to the same standard of absolute liability under this statute if that person didn’t direct the activities of the construction worker.
-However, the homeowner can be held liable for injuries if he or she assumes the role of project director or supervisor.
+However, the homeowner can be held liable for injuries if he or she assumes the role of the project director or supervisor.
 The law automatically applies to owners of apartment buildings, three-family homes, and any commercial building.

 To meet the eligibility requirements of Labor Law 240, the injured construction worker must have been engaged in one of the following activities: